javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/files.md

 The [`no-unknown-files`](../rules/no-unknown-files.md) rule reports files that the plugin does not recognize.
 A file is reported only when it belongs to no known element **and** matches no file descriptor.

 This means defining a file descriptor makes the matching files **known**: a file that matches any `boundaries/files` pattern is no longer flagged, even if it belongs to no element.

+This behavior also preserves backward compatibility: configurations that classified files such as tests or styles through element descriptors (the deprecated [`mode: "file"`](./elements.md#element-descriptor-mode) or element [`category`](./elements.md#category-optional)) and have since moved them to file descriptors keep passing the rule, instead of being newly reported as unknown.

 The default message reflects both layers:

 ```text
 File does not match any file pattern and does not belong to any known element